Towards a classification of entanglements of Galois representations attached to elliptic curves: Introduction

 \subsection{Main contributions}

 Our first contribution to the study of entanglements is a categorization of the ways in which an abelian entanglement (Definition \ref{defn:abelian-type}) can occur.
-More precisely, we define several classes of abelian entanglements:~Weil, Serre, and CM entanglements; see Section \ref{sec:classificationexplained} for details.
-Our first result shows that, except for a finite number of isomorphism classes of elliptic curves, the abelian entanglements between two prime division fields are completely explained by Weil, Serre, and CM entanglements.
+More precisely, we define several classes of abelian entanglements:~Weil, discriminant, CM, and fake CM entanglements; see Section \ref{sec:classificationexplained} for details.
+Our first result shows that, except for a finite number of isomorphism classes of elliptic curves, the abelian entanglements between two prime division fields are completely explained by Weil, discriminant, CM, and fake CM entanglements.

 \begin{thmx} Let $E/\Q$ be an elliptic curve, and let $p$ and $q$ be distinct primes such that $E$ has an abelian $(p,q)$-entanglement of type $S$ (Definition \ref{defn:abelian-type}), for some finite abelian group $S$.
-Then, there is a finite set $J\subseteq \Q$, that does not depend on $p$, $q$, or $S$, such that if $j(E)\not\in J$ and the entanglement is not of Weil, Serre, or CM type, then either $S=\Z/3\Z$ and $(p,q)=(2,7)$ or $S=\Z/2\Z$ and $(p,q)=(3,5)$.

-In the case that $S=\Z/3\Z$ and $(p,q)=(2,7)$, $j(E)$ belongs to one of the following three explicit one-parameter families of $j$-invariants (which appear in Section 8.1 of \cite{danielsMorrow:Groupentanglements}):
+Then, there is a finite set $J\subseteq \Q$, such that if $j(E)\not\in J$ and the entanglement is not Weil, discriminant, CM, or fake CM, then $S=\Z/3\Z$ and $(p,q)=(2,7)$ and $j(E)$ belongs to one of the following three explicit one-parameter families of $j$-invariants (which appear in Section 8.1 of \cite{danielsMorrow:Groupentanglements}):

 where